Surgical Treatments for Impotence

 A small percentage of men undergo vascular reconstructive surgery to improve blood flow to the penis.
 Revascularization involves bypassing blocked veins or arteries by transferring a vein from the leg and attaching it so that it creates a path to the penis that bypasses the area of blockage.
 Young men with only local arterial blockage are the best candidates for this procedure.
 It may restore function in 50 to 75 percent of men.

 Venous ligation is performed to prevent venous leak.
 Problematic veins are bound (ligated) or removed, which allows an adequate amount of blood to remain in the penis.
-It may improve function in 40% to 50% of men, but some men may experience problems over the long term.
+It may improve function in 40 to 50 percent of men, but some men may experience problems over the long term.

 Vascular surgery for erectile dysfunction is rarely performed and is generally considered experimental.
 Risks include nerve damage and the creation of scar tissue, both of which are causes of impotence.
 Surgeons experienced with these procedures may be difficult to find.